carlosv14/Chatty/README.md

 3) Run

 ### Run Chat Bot
-Chat bot is a separate project you can either run the console project called Chatty.ChatBot.ConsoleHost or download and install Chat Bot Windows Service.
+Chat bot is a separate project, you can either run the console project called Chatty.ChatBot.ConsoleHost or download and install Chat Bot Windows Service.

 #### Steps
 1) Make sure [RabbitMq Server](https://www.rabbitmq.com/download.html) is installed and running on default ports.